iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 | null_pointer_deref_stdin.elf  | Detected (TP)    | Detected (FP) | N/A           |
 | multiple_inputs_streams.elf   | Detected (TP)    | Detected (TP) | Detected (TP) |

-In case of two programs, the file and `stdin` streams were incorrectly detected as present.
-This happens because the programs are using reading library calls, which are not specific to one or another.
-They are able in fact to read from a file pointer, so they are able to handle from both `stdin` (the `0` descriptor) and files (the descriptor returned by calls like `open` and `fopen`).
-From this reason, the modules preffer to favor false positives (streams that are not in fact real, which can be validated further in the vulnerability detection module) and not false negatives (streams that are use, but not reported).
+In two programs, the file and `stdin` streams were wrongly recognized as present.
+This phenomenon occurs due to the utilization of reading library calls by the programs, which lack specificity towards any particular one.
+It is noteworthy that these entities possess the capability to read from a file pointer, thereby enabling them to manage input from both `stdin` (the `0` descriptor) and files (the descriptor obtained through invocations such as `open` and `fopen`).
+For this reason, the modules tend to prioritize the promotion of false positives (streams that are not actually genuine but can be confirmed through the vulnerability detection module) over false negatives (streams that are authentic but remain unreported).

 ## Vulnerability Detection

-For detecting vulnerability with the three implemented fuzzers, we have choosed three programs crashing (by different causes) when a specific input was provided on an supported input streams.
-The vulnerabilities were:
+To identify vulnerabilities using the three implemented fuzzers, we selected three programs that experienced crashes due to distinct causes when provided with a particular input on supported input streams.
+The identified weaknesses or susceptibilities were:

-- Tainted format string: If `%s` was provided as an (input) format string, then a `NULL` pointer dereferencing occured.
-Another attack was providing `%n`, which tries to write to the same `NULL` pointer.
+- Tainted format string: If `%s` was used as an input format string, a `NULL` pointer dereferencing occurred.
+Another attack used `%n` to try to write to the same `NULL` pointer.
-- Stack buffer overflow: If the input has a sufficient length, then the saved EBP and EIP registers from the stack were overwritten.
-On return, the program will crash because the values are invalid.
+- Stack buffer overflow: If the input is long enough, the saved EBP and EIP registers on the stack are overwritten.
+The program will crash when it returns because the values are invalid.
 - NULL pointer dereferencing.

 ```bash